Free Online US Federal Tax Calculator

 About this tool

 Estimate your US federal income tax with this free tax calculator.
 Enter your filing status, gross income, and deduction type to see your estimated take-home pay, total tax owed, effective tax rate, and a bracket-by-bracket breakdown of how your income is taxed.
 Based on 2026 federal tax brackets with standard deduction amounts for all filing statuses.
-The calculator shows exactly how much of your income falls into each bracket so you can understand your marginal vs effective tax rate — a distinction that trips up most people.
-All calculations run in your browser.
+The calculator shows exactly how much of your income falls into each bracket so you can understand your marginal vs effective tax rate -a distinction that trips up most people.
+The US progressive tax system applies increasing rates to successive portions of your income: 10%, 12%, 22%, 24%, 32%, 35%, and 37%.
+Your effective rate is the total tax divided by gross income, and it is always lower than your top marginal bracket.
+This calculator handles the math so you do not have to look up bracket thresholds and compute each slice manually.
+Freelancers use it to estimate quarterly payments.
+Employees use it when evaluating a raise or bonus to see how much actually reaches their pocket.
+Job seekers comparing offers across states can pair it with a cost-of-living check to make smarter decisions.
+Unlike tax prep software that requires account creation and upsells premium tiers, this tool runs entirely in your browser with no login, no email, and no data leaving your device.
+It is not a replacement for professional tax preparation -it does not account for state taxes, credits, AMT, or self-employment tax -but it gives you a fast, clear federal estimate whenever you need one.
 This tool provides estimates for educational purposes only and does not constitute tax advice.

 How to use US Federal Tax Calculator